birchill/edge-addon-upload/README.md

-# amo-upload
+# edge-addon-upload

-GitHub Action to upload a new Web Extension package to Microsoft Edge Add-ons store.
+GitHub Action to upload a Web Extension package to the Microsoft Edge Add-ons store.

 ## Usage